-3.50 A total of 49 self-build Community Infrastructure Levy (CIL) exemptions were granted on approved planning applications for dwellings between 1 April 2016 and 30 October 2017.
+3.41 As at October 2019 the number of entries on the register was 215 individuals and 2 groups.
+A total of 109 self-build Community Infrastructure Levy (CIL) exemptions were granted on approved planning applications for dwellings between 9 May 2016 and 30 October 2019.

-Table 3.25 Self-build exemptions granted planning permission
+Table 3.24 Self-build exemptions granted planning permission